lakewik/EasyStorj/README.md

 - file syncing

 # Support
-You can open issue (feature request), if you want some feature that haven't been yet implemented.
-If you find bug in this app please open issue.
-Please note that this software is currently in Alpha stage.
+You can submit issue (feature request), if you want implementation of a feature that haven't been yet implemented.
+If you find any bugs in this app, please submit issue or a pull request containing a fix.
+Please note that this software is currently in Alpha Version.
 Thank you for your support!